 We recommend reserving your reservation at the Classic Inca Trail or 2-Day Inca Trail to Machu Picchu in advance to avoid last-minute disappointments.

-Part of the 23,000 kilometers (approximately 14,000 miles) of roads built by the Incas in South America.
-It is Peru’s most famous road for hiking and possibly the most spectacular American continent.
+Part of the 23,000 kilometers (approximately 14,000 miles) of South America’s roads were built by the Incas.
+It is Peru’s most famous road for hiking and possibly the most spectacular on the American continent.
 Each year, more than 25,000 walkers worldwide walk along the 43 kilometers of this cobbled road built by the Incas that leads to the fantastic citadel of Machupicchu, located deep in the jungle of Cusco.
 The trip begins in the village of Pisqacucho, at kilometer 82 of the Cusco – Quillabamba railway line, and takes 3 to 4 days of intense trekking.
-The route includes an impressive range of altitudes, climates, and ecosystems ranging from the first to the cloud forest.
+The route includes an impressive range of altitudes, climates, and ecosystems, ranging from the first to the cloud forest.
 Travelers will cross two high passes of height (the highest being in Warmiwañuska at 4,200 m.s.n.m.) to culminate the walk with a magical entrance to Machupicchu through the Inti Punku or “Puerta del Sol.”

 One of the main attractions along the route is the ancient network of settlements built on granite rock by the Incas, such as Wiñay Wayna and Phuyupatamarca, immersed in an overwhelming natural scenery.
 Hundreds of orchids, multicolored birds, and dreamlike landscapes provide the ideal backdrop for a route that the walker should walk at least once.

-Based on the traditional four days.
-The total distance of the road is approximately 39.6 km and starts at Km.
+Based on the four traditional days, the total distance of the road is approximately 39.6 km and starts at Km.
 82 at the place called Pisqacucho.
-To start the road, you should cross a bridge, go left to the left through a eucalyptus garden and start the day calmly.
+To start the road, cross a bridge, go left to the left through an eucalyptus garden, and start the day calmly.

 Piskacucho – KM 82

-The second day is more difficult because the walker will have to climb to 4,200 meters, crossing Warmiwañusqa, the first and the highest.
-If you suffer from “soroche” (altitude sickness), it is best not to stop or descend quickly into the Valle of the Pakaymayu River, where you can camp.
-This place is 7 km and is approximately 8 hour walk.
+The second day is more difficult because the walker must climb to 4,200 meters, crossing Warmiwañusqa, the first and highest.
+If you suffer from “soroche” (altitude sickness), it is best not to stop or descend quickly into the valley of the Pakaymayu River, where you can camp.
+This place is 7 km away and is approximately an 8-hour walk.

 The third day is the longest but the most interesting.
-You will be ready to visit the most impressive resorts like Runkurakay, the second pass at 3,800 meters.
+You will be ready to visit the most impressive resorts, like Runkurakay, the second pass at 3,800 meters.
 It is complex with niches that were perhaps tiny places to rest, guard posts, and places for worship; after crossing the second pass, you descend to Yanacocha (La Laguna Negra).
-Then climb a path with stone steps to reach another group of buildings that attract visitors’ attention.
+Then, climb a path with stone steps to reach another building group that attracts visitors’ attention.
 This point is called Sayaqmarka, a pre-Hispanic complex with narrow streets, buildings erected on different levels, Sanctuaries, courtyards, canals, and an outer protective wall.
-At the top of the buttresses, one can observe many constructions, which leads one to suppose that once it was a temple and an astronomical observatory, which had a permanent supply of water and excellent food stores.
+At the top of the buttresses, one can observe many constructions, which leads one to suppose that once it was a temple and an astronomical observatory with a permanent water supply and excellent food stores.

 Phuyupatamarca